cablelabs/micronets-gw/micronets-gw-service/README.md

 | update | PUT /micronets/**_micronetId_**    | Update a micronet definition.
 This will return 400 if the message body contains a **_micronetId_** that doesn't match the **_micronetId_** in the URI path or if the network conflicts with an already-existing network and will return 404 (Not Found) if the **_micronetId_** doesn't exist. |
 | delete | DELETE /micronets/**_micronetId_** | Delete a micronet definition.
 The operation will return a status code of 405 (Method Not Allowed) if the micronet still contains device reservations and will return 404 (Not Found) if the **_micronetId_** doesn't exist. |

-### DEVICE ADDRESS RESERVATION
+### DEVICE ADDRESS RESERVATION AND ONBOARDING

 These definitions allow for the management of micronet network devices.
-Devices must be defined and exist within the context of a micronet network.
+Devices must be defined and exist within the context of a micronet.

 #### Micronet Device Representation